H-Lehman28/Plunder_Party/README.md

 An aspect that I felt worked very well in this project was how well I collaborated with the game designers.

 However, there are many things in this project that I think did not go as well as they could have.
 The biggest example of this is the movement of the boats in Row-Mania.
 My original intention was for the boats to move forward and steer left and right, however despite trying several different methods I could not get the movement to work properly before the deadline, so I simply copied over the default player movement.
 If I had more time on the project, I would try other methods to get the boat's movement working as intended.
 Other aspects of the project I would improve upon if I had more time would be to add additional features that I considered but could not implement, such as being able to hit and stun other players in Splat-a-Rat, or adding the special rat that gives bonus points.
+I would also make sure to set aside enough time to conduct user testing and gather results from those tests.

 ---